lachlan-ibm/ibmvia-passkey-browser-extension/docs/index.md

 However, as this tool is still in development, it can be tested by loading an unpacked version.
 In this case, see [Chrome Tutorial](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world) for instructions on how to load an unpacked extension.
 Choose the build directory as the extension directory.

-After you have installed fido-verse, try the [Quickstart Guide](quickstart.md).

 #### Firefox Installation

 ```bash